sdispater/orator/README.rst

 ========================

 Sometimes you may wish to use one database connection for SELECT statements, and another for INSERT, UPDATE, and DELETE statements.
-Eloquent makes this easy, and the proper connections will always be used whether you use raw queries, the query builder or the actual ORM
+Orator makes this easy, and the proper connections will always be used whether you use raw queries, the query builder or the actual ORM